ScaledAgileDevOps/SADMF/content/Organization/_index.md

 #### Feature Team

 The Feature Team is the group of Coders who are assembled to build a new feature for the next Convoy.
-Because we work so diligently to "[*Build Quality In*](../principles/#build-quality-in)" with the [Tribunal](../release-convoy/#tribunal), these teams should be able to deliver at maximum throughput as soon as they are formed.
+Because we work so diligently to *[**Build Quality In**](../principles/#build-quality-in)* with the *[**Tribunal**](../release-convoy/#tribunal)*, these teams should be able to deliver at maximum throughput as soon as they are formed.

 #### Source Management Team

 To improve Coder productivity by reducing the work required for integrating changes, we introduce the Source Management Team.
-The SMT is responsbile for authorizing new [feature branches](../practices/#fractal-based-development), creating the branches, and merging the complete branches from each Coder into the Conflict Arbitration branch.
+The SMT is responsbile for authorizing new *[**feature branches**](../practices/#fractal-based-development)*, creating the branches, and merging the complete branches from each Coder into the Conflict Arbitration branch.
 They will then resolve all conflicts for the Coders before alerting the Quality Control team that the Convoy is ready for testing.

 #### Code Standards Enforcement Team